 So, thing one addressed.

 Thing two: no CarPlay/Android Auto.
 There's no way I'm going to buy a new car, and still have to mount my phone on the dash to get Google Maps for navigation.
 And there's no way I'm going to use the crappy navigation systems offered by car makers (including Mazda).
-Well, today you *still* can't get CarPlay/Android Auto on a new Miata (best guess: maybe for the 2020 model year).
+Well, today you *still* can't get CarPlay/Android Auto on a new Miata (UPDATE: included in the 2020 model year).
 But you can get the CarPlay/Android Auto upgrade kit that is meant for the Mazda6, which works just fine in the Miata, and self-install.
 DIY.

 So, thing two addressed.

 Then Mazda started blowing out the 2018 model year Miatas.
 Why?
 Because there's a new engine for the 2019 model year, promising more horsepower.
 So Mazda reasonably concluded that buyers were likely to wait for the new cars, leaving Mazda with a bunch of 2018s sitting on the lots.
 Unless big discounts!
 And, based on early reviews on the new engine, I didn't really think I'd notice much difference.
 Most of those extra horsepower only show up near the redline, which is not where I spend much time.